ivicj/practice/README.md

 # practice
-NgRx store implementation with Eager and Lazy Loading.
+Angular 10 - NgRx store implementation with Eager and Lazy Loading.

+# instructions
+To run this project first navigate to practice\practice directory.